 SEO techniques are often grouped into 2 categories:

 - On-page SEO optimizes each individual page of a website to target a specific keyword and appeal to search engines.
 These strategies include keyword research, content creation, and keyword optimization.
 On-page optimization in SEO helps search engines understand a page of content and, therefore, give it a higher ranking.

 - Off-page SEO builds a website’s reputation and authority by connecting it to other high-quality websites.
 Off-page SEO techniques include link building (acquiring high-quality backlinks) from other websites and managing local listings and directory profiles.
 When many websites link to a brand’s website, it shows search engines that the brand’s website is trustworthy, reliable, and reputable, which increases its search rankings.

 The user experience of a website is also an important SEO factor that leads to a higher search ranking.
 Examples of some user experience strategies are backend structure and foundations such as site speed, mobile-friendliness, indexing, site architecture, structured data, and security.

 SEM (Search Engine Marketing)

-SEM is a descriptor that incorporates various types of paid search advertising.
-This is the type of thing that you will see like a Google ad and usually ends up on the top of a page list.
-Usually, this has to do with keyword placement and usage and that is one way why doing it well can require some extra knowledge and strategy.
+SEM is a term that incorporates various types of paid search advertising.
+This is the type of thing that you will see like a Google ad and usually ends up at the top of a page list.
+Usually, this has to do with keyword placement and usage, and that is one way why doing it well can require some extra knowledge and strategy.
 SEM is great for brand recognition as it means that you will be at the top of the list every time someone searches.

 Here are some examples of SEM activities: